 First stop was the tourist office where I got a brand new and very pretty ‘San Marino’ stamp in my passport and a new country chalked up on the list.
-San Marino is big on postage stamps and claims to have one of the the best postal systems in the world so drop into the Post Office if you’re a collector and take home some stamps and a San Marino Euro coin – both collectors’ items.
+The republic is big on postage stamps and claims to have one of the best postal systems in the world.
+Drop into the Post Office, if you’re a collector, and take home some stamps and a San Marino Euro coin – both collectors’ items.

 San Marino Old Town

-The high point of my visit were the fortresses of San Marino; turreted, castellated, fairytale towers reaching skywards into the bluest of skies and linked by a winding path that runs the entire ridge of the mountain.
-The towers were built to protect the small state from Emilia Romagna’s Malatesta family and the first and oldest tower, Guaita, is surrounded by two circles of city walls one of which can be walked.
-The tower was originally a watchtower and housed prisoners right up until the 1970s.
+The high point of my visit were the fortresses of San Marino.
+Turreted, castellated, fairytale towers reaching skywards into the bluest of skies and linked by a winding path that runs the entire ridge of the mountain.
+The towers were built to protect the small state from Emilia Romagna’s Malatesta family.
+The first and oldest tower, Guaita, is surrounded by two circles of city walls, one of which can be walked.
+The tower housed prisoners right up until the 1970s.

-The pathway connecting the towers “Passo delle streghe” means Passage of the Witches – more than appropriate in this fairytale scene but sinister in that it’s where those accused of being witches were hanged.
-I wouldn’t have been surprised to see winged monkeys in little blue waistcoats swooping down on me Wizard of Oz style from the castle atop the craggy rock had the day been dark and overcast.
+The pathway connecting the towers “Passo delle streghe” means Passage of the Witches.
+The name is pretty apt in this fairytale scene but sinister because it’s where the hanging of witches took place.
+I could imagine seeing winged monkeys in waistcoats swooping down on me Wizard of Oz style had the day been dark and overcast.
 But it wasn’t and the blue skies were the perfect backdrop.

 The Cesta Tower

 The pathway is the one of the best places to photograph both the first and second towers and has some of the most gorgeous countryside views.
 But the view from the top of Cesta back to Guaita is the one that totally took my breath away.
-It’s possible to climb right into the roof of this tower although you’ll need to negotiate a steep step-ladder and a small trap-hatch but the views back to Guaita Tower from the lookout windows are worth the effort.
+It’s possible to climb right into the roof of this tower but there’s a steep step-ladder and a small trap-hatch.
+The views back to Guaita Tower from the lookout windows are worth the effort.
 Stunning.
-The Armoury Museum containing weaponry and armour is housed in the Cesta Tower.
+You’ll find the Armoury Museum containing weaponry and armour housed in the Cesta Tower.

-I became so entranced by the views that I totally lost track of the time and had to dash back to the bus park missing a stop at the Houses of Parliament, Palazzo Pubblico and the third, smallest, tower.
-I’d love to have had more time to spend in San Marino the tiny state with the big, big views and if I return I’ll definitely stay for sunset which I’m told is spectacular.
+I became so entranced by the views that I totally lost track of the time.
+I missed seeing the Houses of Parliament, Palazzo Pubblico and the third, smallest, tower.
+I’d loved to have spent more time in San Marino the tiny state with the big, big views.
+I’m told the sunsets are spectacular.
 Can you even begin to imagine?